-ISBN 9780649685080
+ISBN 9780649685097

-Quakerism Versus Calvinism: Being a Reply To "Quakerism Not Christianity," or Reasons for Renouncing the Doctrine of Friends, by Samuel Hanson Cox, Pastor of the Laight-Street Presbyterian Church, and for Twenty Years a Member of the Society of Friends by David Meredith Reese
+Quakerism versus Calvinism: Being a Reply To "Quakerism Not Christianity," or Reasons for Renouncing the Doctrine of Friends, by Samuel Hanson Cox, D. D. by David Meredith Reese

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.